Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

-To complement our quantitative evaluation, we conduct qualitative analysis of Socratic utterance generation.
-We manually evaluated 88 teacher utterances evaluated by both an LLM judge and a human expert created from 15 reasoning trajectories, 5 from each of three models: Claude Sonnet-4.5 with reasoning, Gemini-2.5-pro with reasoning, and GPT-5 with medium reasoning effort.
-This section presents both successful and unsuccessful patterns observed, while evaluating against the Socratic turn evaluation criteria established in Appendix~\ref{sec:st-eval-prompt}.
+We conducted qualitative analysis of Socratic utterance generation on 88 teacher utterances from 15 reasoning trajectories, 5 from each of three models: Claude Sonnet-4.5 with reasoning, Gemini 2.5-pro with reasoning, and GPT-5 with medium reasoning effort.
+We identified four key success patterns: